jeswinsimon/awesome-made-by-indians/README.md

 2. The project has more that 100 stars on Github.

 If they do, feel free to make a PR!

+If you find a discrepancy in the list please feel free to raise an issue or a PR.

 (Please, check twice that you have picked the correct category and added the project according to alphabetical order.)